CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 ---

+## Quick start

+1. **Click the redshift axis** (the bar at the bottom left) to add a plane.
+The first click places a lens plane; the second places a source plane.
+Additional planes can be added at any redshift and dragged to reposition them.
+2. **Click inside a plane panel** at the bottom of the screen to add an object at that position, or drag from empty space to place and position it in one motion.
+Click an existing dot to select it.
+3. **Toggle Lens and Src** in the plane header to control what the next click creates.
+With only one active, clicks add that object type.
+With both active, a click adds a **hybrid object** — a co-located lens and source that move together as a single purple dot.
+4. **Adjust parameters** in the Plane Controls panel.
+For regular objects, choose a profile and tune the sliders.
+For hybrid objects, collapsed sections for both lens and source controls appear.
+5. **The image panel** updates in real time.
+Press **C** to overlay critical curves and caustics.
+Use the eye button on any object to exclude it from the computation without deleting it.
+Use live or prorammatic recording features to make gifs or WebMs.

+---

 ## 1. Coordinate system

 All angular positions are measured in **arcseconds** (″): object coordinates $(c_x, c_y)$, deflection angles, and size parameters all use this unit.